jcjveraa/prometheus-alerting-nextcloud-talk/README.md

 A ~~production-ready~~ run at your own risk for now (but plans are to make it better) Node.js service that forwards Prometheus alerts to a Nextcloud Talk chat room via webhooks.

+## Disclaimer
+This thing is an experiment in vibe coding, almost all code including 95% of this readme was created by github copilot with my guidance.
+It seems to work though :)

 ## Features

 - Receives Prometheus alerts via webhook